Howard Koch (screenwriter): Career

 While practicing law in Hartsdale, New York, he began to write plays.
-Great Scott (1929), Give Us This Day (1933), and In Time to Come (1941) were produced on Broadway.
+Great Scott (1929), Give Us This Day (1933), and In Time to Come (1941) which were produced by Broadway.

-Koch's began playwriting in the late 1920s, before he started working on radio scripts.
-His radio work in the 1930s as a writer for the CBS Mercury Theater of the Air included the Orson Welles radio drama The War of the Worlds (1938), which allegedly caused nationwide panic among some listeners for its documentary-like portrayal of an invasion of spaceships from Mars.
+Koch began playwriting in the late 1920s before he started working on radio scripts.
+In the 1930s, he worked as a writer for the CBS Mercury Theater of the Air.
+The work included the Orson Welles radio drama The War of the Worlds (1938), which allegedly caused nationwide panic among some listeners for its documentary-like portrayal of an invasion of spaceships from Mars.
 Koch later wrote a play about the panic, Invasion from Mars, which was later adapted into the 1975 TV movie, The Night That Panicked America, in which actor Joshua Bryant plays Koch.

 In the 1940s, Koch began writing for Hollywood studios.
 His first accepted works were screenplays for Michael Curtiz's The Sea Hawk, William Wyler's The Letter.
 Koch contributed to the popular film Casablanca with Humphrey Bogart, which he co-scripted with writers Julius and Philip Epstein in 1942, and for which he received an Academy Award in 1943.
 He also wrote Shining Victory (1941) and Letter from an Unknown Woman (1948), his favorite screenplay.

 In 1943, at the request of Jack L. Warner of Warner Bros., Koch wrote the screenplay for Mission to Moscow (1943).
 The movie subsequently spawned controversy because of its positive portrayal of Joseph Stalin and the Soviet Union.
 After the war, Koch was dismissed after he was denounced as a Communist.
 He was then criticized by the House Un-American Activities Committee (HUAC) for his outspoken leftist political views.
 Koch was blacklisted by Hollywood in 1951.

-After being blacklisted, Koch moved with his wife Anne (an accomplished writer in her own right) and their family to Europe and eventually took up residence in the United Kingdom with other blacklisted writers, where they wrote for five years for film and television (British television series The Adventures of Robin Hood among them) under the pseudonyms "Peter Howard" and "Anne Rodney".
+After being blacklisted, Koch moved with his wife, Anne (an accomplished writer in her own right) and their family to Europe and eventually took up residence in the United Kingdom with other blacklisted writers, where they wrote for five years for film and television (British television series The Adventures of Robin Hood among them) under the pseudonyms "Peter Howard" and "Anne Rodney".
 In 1956, they returned to the United States and settled in Woodstock, New York.
 Koch sought help from high-profile lawyer Ed Williams in order to clear his name from Hollywood's blacklist.
 Koch was promptly removed from the blacklist, and he resumed his name and continued to write plays and books and remained actively committed to progressive political and social justice causes.
 His last Hollywood screenplay was for The Fox in 1968.

 Death

-Koch died age 94 in 1995 in Kingston, New York.
+Koch died at age 93 in 1995 in Kingston, New York.